Employment

 A number of additional considerations also arise for employers of a fully or partially remote workforce, such as taxation and data privacy.

 Netherlands The current Dutch Flexible Working Act regulates the rights of employees with regard to working hours, working time and workplace.
 If an employee wants to change one of these things, (s)he can submit a request to the employer.
 This law only deals with the choice of work location to a limited extent.
-A new legislative proposal is pending, which includes that the employer must grant an employees' request on the adjustment of the workplace, unless there is a compelling business interest opposing the adjustment, making it more difficult for employers to deny the request.

 Poland Due to the Covid pandemic employers are authorised to unilaterally order their employees to work remotely if this is feasible for a given job position and individual.
 This rule is applicable for the whole period duration of the Covid-19 epidemiological threat or the epidemic period, and also for three months afterwards they are declared over.
 Another option is concluding an agreement on tele-working based on general rules.
 Teleworking is the work performed outside the employer’s premises on a regular basis.
 Employers may also introduce their own internal rules on occasional remote work.
 There is an upcoming amendment to the Polish Labour Code which will regulate remote work and liquidate telework.
 We expect it to be proceed in Q4 2021.